Yoast/wordpress-seo/readme.txt

 * Speeds up load times of admin pages by preventing unnecessary counts of unindexed objects.
 * Cleans up items from the database that are not used anymore, thereby reducing the size of many sites' database.
 * Improves the overall performance and responsiveness in Gutenberg.
-* [yoastseo] Add correct shortlinks to product assessors.
-* [yoastseo] Adjust recommended text length values for non-cornerstone collections pages so that they are lower than the cornerstone ones.
-* [yoastseo] Adds keyphrase distribution assessment to all relevant product-related assessors.
-* [yoastseo] Adds assessors for collection pages and sets them in the `apps/content-analysis/src/analysis.worker.js`file.
-* [yoastseo] Adds assessors for blog posts and pages, and set them in `analysis.worker` in content analysis app.
-* [yoastseo] Adds shortlinks to the feedback text of the Lists assessment.
-* [Yoast SEO Premium] Improves word form recognition for stem-changing verbs in Spanish.
-* [yoastseo] Creates `ImageAltTagsAssessment` for product pages.
-* [yoastseo] Adds custom configuration for the keyphrase length assessment when used for product pages.
-Adds language-specific configuration parameters for German, Dutch and Swedish.
-* [yoastseo] Refactors the `paragraphTooLong` assessment into class and adds custom config for the assessment when used for product pages.
-* [yoastseo] Refactors the way that the right `config` is set for the sentence length assessment.
-* [yoastseo] Passes appropriate `config` to the sentence length assessment class in the product page content assessors.
-* [yoastseo] Adds an extra check in the `SubheadingsDistributionTooLong` assessment's applicability where we can adjust whether the assessment should appear in a short text analysis or not.
-* [yoastseo] Adds assessors for store blogs.
-* [yoastseo] Adds functionality for the webworker to load custom assessors for the SEO analysis (regular/cornerstone), the SEO analysis for related keyphrases (regular/cornerstone), and the readability analysis (regular/cornerstone).

 Bugfixes: